TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

          and add custom attributes via TypoScript without having to re-add the existing attributes generated by SiteHandling.

-         This property supersedes the previous :ts:`config.htmlTag_setParams` option by providing a more flexible API to add attributes.
+         This property supersedes the previous :typoscript:`config.htmlTag_setParams` option by providing a more flexible API to add attributes.

    Example